ippas/imdik-zekanowski-gts/README.md

 [step 5](step5_gwas_annotate.ipynb): variants were annotated with p values from GTS gwas study

-(+ annotation of gnomad and drawing variants to get controls and joining of those simulated controls with existing table)
+separate step: Drawing of 151 simulated gnomad controls and annotation of the dataset

+[step 6](step_6_nearest_genes_phenotypes_gnomad_merge_pca.ipynb): two tables: simulated controls from gnomad and samples were joined and annotated with phenotypes (only samples are annotated) and with nearest genes (20kb from transcript, all variants annotated)

 ### data and hail enviornment set up